The Complete Guide To Lochaber, Scotland | The Outdoor Capital

 • Ardnamurchan

-Fort William
+1. Visit Outdoor Capital Fort William

 Most famous for its soaring bridge and locale in those wizarding movies, the Glenfinnan Viaduct and surrounding wild landscape are iconic Scottish must-sees.
 For those seeking a glimpse of the Jacobite steam train, visit between April and October.
 The best viewpoints are from the steep hillside, which offers a glorious view of the train crossing the viaduct.

 Dramatic, wild, and rugged, Glencoe is best known for its magnificent mountains and sweeping glens such as Glen Etive.
-This rural paradise is perfect for walks and hikes, scenic vistas, and road-tripping, with plenty of great places to eat and stay.
+This wild paradise is perfect for walks and hikes, scenic vistas, and road-tripping, with plenty of great places to eat and stay.

 Our guides take you into the heart of this Highland masterpiece, where you’ll discover iconic sites, adventures, and scenic viewpoints.
 And, of course, the best walks, from easy forest trails at Glencoe Lochan to more challenging routes like Pap of Glencoe and onwards to the summits of Glencoe’s soaring Munros.